 Your cyber liability policy can be tailored to include:

-- Third-party liability insurance coverage in response to unauthorized access, theft of or destruction of data, denial of service attacks and virus transmission.
+- Third-party liability insurance coverage in response to the unauthorized access, theft of or destruction of data, denial of service attacks and virus transmission.

 - Theft of personally identifiable non-public information.